Wisconsin program

 Decision-ready public facts

 Quick answer from published facts.
-Go to Wisconsin program hub
+Use this first, then jump to Go to Wisconsin program hub if you need the wider state context.

 Amount

-Fully forgivable second-mortgage loans of up to $35,000 for rehabilitation of eligible city-owned foreclosed homes.
+0% forgivable second-mortgage loans of up to $35,000 for rehabilitation of eligible city-owned foreclosed homes, with HBA funds capped at no more than half of the purchase price plus rehabilitation cost.

 Type